ryapric/jenkins_docker/README.md

 build an image via (feel free to change the image name):
     - `docker build -t jenkins_docker .`

-1. Run `docker_run.sh`, with the name of the new Jenkins image as the sole argument.
+1. Run `docker-run.sh`, with the name of the new Jenkins image as the sole argument.
 This script starts an instance of the Jenkins image you just built, mounts the `jenkins_home` Docker volume, binds ports `8080` and `50000`, and gives the container access to the host Docker socket.
 The container is deployed